-This American Visited North Korea’s Most Sensitive Nuclear Sites.
+This American Visited North Korea’s Most Sensitive Nuke Sites.
 What He Saw Blew His Mind.

 Podcast

-This American Visited North Korea’s Most Sensitive Nuclear Sites.
+This American Visited North Korea’s Most Sensitive Nuke Sites.
 What He Saw Blew His Mind.

 North Koreans wanted the renowned scientist Siegfried Hecker to know they could hide their bomb material and the United States would never find it.